FedericoRessi/pythoncourse/docs/getting_started.md

 tox --version
 ```

-### Tox command not found?
+### Linux and OSX
 **An issue was reported on Fedora23 and OSX**: after installing as specified
-above tox command was not available.
-In such case you could uninstall it and
+above Tox command can be unavailable.
+An investigation about the cause of the
+problem is still pending but I could bet the reason is that Tox script
+installation folder is not on the PATH environment variable.

+An easy solution I testes (worked on OSX) is uninstalling it and
-then reinstall it as super user:
+then reinstalling it as super user:
 ```
 sudo pip uninstall tox
 sudo https_proxy=$https_proxy pip install -U tox